Cybersecurity vs. Information Technology Degrees

 What Is an Information Technology Degree?

-A master’s degree in information technology typically spans a year or two in which students are prepared for management-related positions in tech or to further develop their skills in a particular area of study, such as data analytics.
+A master’s degree in information technology typically spans a year or two, during which students are prepared for management-related positions in tech or to further develop their skills in a particular area of study, such as data analytics.
 Ideal participants have experience (or an undergraduate degree) in software engineering, computer engineering or computer science.
 Curriculum commonly includes programming concepts for IT, business data communications, systems analysis, information resource management, e-commerce and data warehousing.

 What’s the Difference Between a Cybersecurity and Information Technology Degree?